lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Float

 #### Description
-This keyword controls the maximum force tolerance in BFGS type geometry optimization.
+This keyword controls the maximum force tolerance in BFGS-type geometry optimization.
 Unit is eV/Ang.

 #### Default
 0.05